kevinakasam/BeltDrivenEnder3/Keybak/Readme.md

 See my FAQ video on how to properly tension the belts (video coming soon).

 You will have to print a new 1_LeftTop_A and a 3_spacer to use the Keybak.

+Ender3V2 printers does not have the PSU mounted to the right, so you might want to mount zour KeyBak to the right side.
+For that you will need to print ...\_mirrored4right.stl alternative variants.